Black Spade Capital Announces Acquisition of iRad Medical Holding

+The addition of the largest specialist medical imaging practice in Hong Kong to Black Spade’s investment portfolio highlights the family office’s bullish view on the healthcare sector

-HONG KONG, Mar 22, 2021 - (ACN Newswire) - Black Spade Capital Limited ("Black Spade Capital"), the family office of the casino magnate Lawrence Ho, has announced the acquisition of iRad Medical Holding Limited ("iRad"), a Hong Kong-based diagnostic imaging practice.
+HONG KONG SAR - Media OutReach - 22 March 2021 - Black Spade Capital Limited ("Black Spade Capital "), the family office of the casino magnate Lawrence Ho, has announced the acquisition of iRad Medical Holding Limited ("iRad"), a Hong Kong-based diagnostic imaging practice.
 Following the acquisition, Black Spade Capital will be the majority shareholder of iRad.

 iRad currently operates four radiology clinics in prime locations across Hong Kong, including in Central, Jordan and Mongkok.
 Moreover, the practice has a workforce of close to 100 radiologists, radiographers, nurses and supporting staff members, who provide a wide spectrum of modalities including magnetic resonance imaging (MRI), computed tomography (CT), mammography, ultrasound and X-ray. iRad will continue to be led and managed by the founding team of the medical group, while Black Spade Capital will be working closely with the iRad management on strategies for its development and market expansion.